PhantasarProductions/Star-Story/Temp Worklog (ziggo was down, and this will appear automatically when ziggo is fixed, then all I got to do is to copy and paste it all to the log. Let's say this is just a reminder).md

 - FIXED: Field encounters always had an empty battle.
 That is now fixed
 - BUG: Returning to field music always comes to a claim about a nil value.
 The routines the nil value is extracted from is not able to produce such a value so this is a bit odd.
 - BUG: Stuff loaded by the map during a loadgame is suddenly classed "not loaded".
 Some variables are also not working the way they should from loadgame.
+- ENHANCEMENT: LAURA II now supports skipping GameJolt login regardless of settings.
+I only need to adapt the launcher for this setup.